Tomorrow's Modern Boxes: Music

 Tomorrow's Modern Boxes blends Yorke's vocals and piano playing with electronic beats and textures.
 Critics described it as "eerie" and "neurotic", with "a quiet, restrained sense of dread".
 The A.V.
 Club likened its music to the Radiohead tracks "Like Spinning Plates" (2001) and "The Gloaming" (2003).

 The opening track, "A Brain in a Bottle", combines Yorke's falsetto with a stuttering beat and "old-school" oscillator effects.
-Radiohead bassist Colin Greenwood contributed beat programming to "Guess Again!", which features "decaying" piano and "crunchy" backbeats.
+The Radiohead bassist Colin Greenwood contributed beat programming to "Guess Again!", which features "decaying" piano and "crunchy" backbeats.
 "Interference" is a minimal "mumbled love song" with "chilly" synth pads.
 Slant Magazine described "The Mother Lode" as melodic and dubstep-inspired, with an "intoxicating" house beat.

 The album's second half features a ten-minute ambient suite led by the "percussive" techno looping track "There Is No Ice (For My Drink)".
 The final track, "Nose Grows Some", is "a glorious embrace of borderline synth-pop".
 Rolling Stone described it as a "dread-soaked hymn of emotional defeat", likening it to Radiohead finales such as "Motion Picture Soundtrack" from Kid A (2000).

+Artwork

+Yorke designed the cover art with his longtime collaborator Stanley Donwood.
+Donwood worked with graphite, creating featureless landscapes devoid of life.
+Yorke added green graphics he likened to "foreign entities".
+Donwood said the artwork was among his most unpopular, which Yorke said was a good sign.